Skip to Content

 Treaty 7 territory is also shared with the Métis Nation of Alberta, Region III.
 Before the signing of Treaty 7, the Ktunaxa and the Maskwacis people lived and travelled in this area.

-We visited Banff in March 2022 and were hosted by Banff and Lake Louise Tourism.
+We were hosted by Banff and Lake Louise Tourism.
 All opinions remain our own.

 There are some affiliate links in this post – if you click one and make a purchase, we may receive a percentage of the sale at no extra cost to you.